 To access all the features, the Zenmap needs to be run as a root user, therefore on your command terminal simply type:

-In case you want the current updated version of the Zenmap which is available on the official website of Nmap but in the RMP package format.
-Therefore, to use it on Debian-based systems, first, we have to convert the RMP package to Deb and for that, we can use the Alien tool.
+In case you want the current version of the Zenmap which is available on the official website of Nmap but in the RMP package format, we need RMP to Deb conversion tool called Alien.

 sudo apt install alien

 Go to the official website of Nmap and download the Zenmap rpm package.
 You can also use wget tool along with the link of the Package available on the website, in case want to download using the terminal.

 For example, while doing the article the latest version was 7.91.
 If you have downloaded using the browser then it will be in the Downloads folder.

 After that use the alien command to convert it.